WICG/webcomponents/proposals/DOM-Parts.md

 Instead, the new value is staged to be later committed in a batch, which is defined by an ordered set of *DOM parts* called **DOM parts group**.
 Each *DOM part* may belong to at most one *DOM part group*.
-This batching reduces the runtime overhead of constantly returning control back from browser’s implementation to JavaScript between each DOM mutation and allows browser engine’s to avoid or batch certain sanity checks and housekeeping tasks.
+This batching reduces the runtime overhead of constantly returning control back from browser's implementation to JavaScript between each DOM mutation and allows browser engine's to avoid or batch certain sanity checks and housekeeping tasks.

 In the [old proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#3-proposal), a *DOM part group* was represented by a [template element](https://html.spec.whatwg.org/multipage/scripting.html#the-template-element).